 - Integrations: Connect with apps like Slack, Google Drive, Zoom, and many others.

-- Automation: Set simple rules to automate steps like assigning tasks or setting due dates.
+- Automation: Set simple rules to automate and shorten some steps.

 Wrike

-Wrike is an online project management platform that helps teams plan, track, and collaborate on projects.
-Founded in 2006, it offers tools to create tasks, set deadlines, assign responsibilities, and monitor progress in real time.
-Wrike is designed to support teams of various sizes and is used across multiple industries to streamline workflows and improve productivity.
+Wrike is an online project management platform offering tools to create tasks, set deadlines, assign responsibilities, and monitor progress in real time.
+It is designed to support teams of various sizes and is used across multiple industries to streamline workflows and improve productivity.

-- Custom dashboards: Teams can build their own dashboards to track tasks, deadlines, and progress.
+- Custom dashboards: Teams can build their dashboards to track tasks, deadlines, and progress.

 - Time tracking: Built-in time logs help track how much time is spent on each task or project.